Timeline

 1939

-San Fransisco Worldā€™s Fair
+San Francisco Worldā€™s Fair

 Visitors to the 1939 Worldā€™s Fair were enthralled by an exhibit showcasing a Seeā€™s Candies shop and miniature candy kitchen where people could watch candy makers hand-dip Scotch Kisses and Bon Bons.
 Thousands of visitors from across the country got their first taste of Seeā€™s, and candy sales were phenomenalā€”helping the brand take off as a household name.